Schomburg Center for Research in Black Culture: Rose tenure (1920–1942)

 In 1920, Ernestine Rose, a white woman born in Bridgehampton in 1880, became the branch librarian.
 She quickly integrated the all-white library staff.
 Catherine Allen Latimer, the first African-American librarian hired by the NYPL, was sent to work with Rose, as was Roberta Bosely months later.
 Some time later, Sadie Peterson Delaney became employed at the branch.
 Together, they created a plan to assist in integrating reading into the lives of the library attendees and cooperated with schools and social organizations in the community.

 In 1921, the library hosted the first exhibition of African-American art in Harlem; it became an annual event.
 The library became a focal point to the burgeoning Harlem Renaissance.

 In 1923, the 135th Street branch was the only branch in New York City employing Negroes as librarians, and consequently when Regina M. Anderson was hired by the NYPL, she was sent to work at the 135th Street branch.

-Rose issued a report to the American Library Association, in 1923, which stated that requests for books about Negroes or written by Negroes had been increasing, and that the demand for professionally trained colored librarians was also.
+Rose issued a report to the American Library Association, in 1923, which stated that requests for books about Negroes or written by Negroes had been increasing, as was the demand for professionally trained colored librarians.
 In late 1924, Rose called a meeting, with attendees including Arturo Alfonso Schomburg, James Weldon Johnson, Hubert Harrison, that decided to focus on preserving rare books, and solicit donations to enhance its African-American collection.
 On May 8, 1925, it began operating as the Division of Negro Literature, History and Prints, a division of the NYPL.
 In 1926, Schomburg was interested in selling his collection of African-American literature because he wanted it to be available to the general public, but he wanted the collection to stay in Harlem.
 Rose and the National Urban League convinced the Carnegie Foundation to pay $10,000 to Schomburg and then donate the books to the library.
 In 1926, the center's collection won acclaim with the addition of Schomburg's personal collection.
 By donating his collection, Schomburg sought to show that black people had a history and a culture and thus were not inferior to other races.
 About 5,000 objects in Schomburg's collection were donated.